Derick1530/personal-website/content/a-story-writing-process-by-ira-glass.md

 description: An instantly actionable method of synthesizing information into a story.
 updatedAt: 2022-03-02
 type: Explainer
-buttonText: Scaling the Creative Process
+buttonText: Scaling the creative process
 externalLink: https://youtu.be/s9tlejMptdo
 ---